 Guided Backcountry Skiing Trips to Alaska

 Skiing in the coastal mountains of Alaska is as good as skiing gets.
-The mountains are big, the snowpack is deep, snow stability is usually good, snow quality is out of this world, and the terrain has an undeniable reputation.
-It snows a lot here, average in the ballpark of 650," with some years far exceeding that number.
-The only drawback of backcountry skiing in Alaska is that as skiers we need it to stop snowing so that we can physically see- most skiing is above tree-line while on glaciers where visibility is next to impossible without contrast provided by direct sunlight.
-This wild weather is what makes the skiing here like what it is though.
-If the weather was clear and sunny all the time it would just be another mountain range!
-On any ski trip to Alaska patience is key and those that pay their dues are often rewarded with the best days of their lives.
+The mountains are big, the snowpack is deep, the snow stability is usually good, the snow quality is out of this world, and the terrain has an well earned reputation for great skiing.
+The average annual snowfall is in the ballpark of 650”.
+Some years receive even more.
+The only paradoxical challenge to backcountry skiing in Alaska is that skiers need the snow to stop falling so that they can physically see.
+Most skiing is above the tree-line or on glaciers where visibility is next to impossible without the contrast provided by direct sunlight.
+This wild weather is what makes the skiing here so compelling.
+After all, if the weather were clear and sunny all the time, it would just be another mountain range!
+On any ski trip to Alaska, patience is key.
+Those who pay their dues are often rewarded with the best days of their lives.

 We offer both ski touring and heli-ski options in Alaska.
 Whether accessing terrain by foot or by air, the skiing is mind blowing.
 Both means of access are worthy in their own right.
 If you plan to test yourself strictly as a skier, heli-skiing is a hard option to beat, though for a true wilderness experience, ski touring is untouchable.

 On this ski-based road trip, we access a variety of terrain and ski touring venues across southern central Alaska.
 We explore the best of what the Chugach and Talkeetna Mountains have to offer.
 We will travel by car, ski during the day and stay at local accommodations as we explore Alaska.
 Based on snow conditions and weather, we aim to ski the best snow and terrain that the area offers.
 Along the way, we will also learn some skills associated with steep skiing and glacier travel.